opencurve/curve/docs/en/client_en.md

 1. Leader information of the Raft group

    The request of the client will be sent to the leader of the Raft group, and the client will fetch the leader info of current Raft group (cached in meta cache).
-If a request was sent to the Chunkserver that is no longer the leader, the client will initiate a GetLeader request to other chunk servers in current Raft group.
+If a request was sent to the Chunkserver that is no longer the leader, the client will initiate a GetLeader request to other Chunkserver in current Raft group.
 This request can be sent to any of them since every node will know the leader if a new one has been elected.
 After knowing the new leader, the client will update the meta cache, then resend the request to the new leader.

 2. Peer info in Raft group